pnp/pnpjs/docs/sp/folders.md

 const contentTypeOrder = await sp.web.getFolderByServerRelativePath("Shared Documents/Folder2").uniqueContentTypeOrder();
 ```

-## sharing imports

-## TODO:: link to the sharing page and document all there, no need to duplicate

 ### Rename a folder

 You can rename a folder by updating `FileLeafRef` property: